 As an alternative to the above, it is open to a candidate to seek to have the matter resolved on an informal basis, as set out below.
-If a candidate remains dissatisfied following any such discussion it is open to the candidate to seek a formal review.
+If a candidate remains dissatisfied following any such discussion it is open to them to seek a formal review.

-Informal Process
+Informal process

-- The candidate can avail of the informal review within 5 working days of notification of the initial decision, and the review should normally take place between the candidate and the person who communicated the decision (or relevant person). - Where the decision being conveyed relates to an interim stage of a selection process, the request for informal review must be received within two working days of the date of receipt of the decision. - Where a candidate remains dissatisfied following any such informal discussion, they may adopt the formal procedures set out below. - If the candidate wishes the matter to be dealt with by way of a formal review, they must do so within 2 working days of the notification of the outcome of the informal review.
+- The candidate can avail of the informal review within five working days of notification of the initial decision and the review should normally take place between the candidate and the person who communicated the decision (or relevant person). - Where the decision being conveyed relates to an interim stage of a selection process, the request for informal review must be received within two working days of the date of receipt of the decision. - Where a candidate remains dissatisfied following any such informal discussion, they may adopt the formal procedures set out below. - If the candidate wishes the matter to be dealt with by way of a formal review, they must do so within two working days of the notification of the outcome of the informal review.

-Formal Process: Internal Review
+Formal Process: Internal review

-- The candidate must address their concerns in relation to the process in writing to the Head of Administration, Law Reform Commission setting out those aspects of the action or decision in relation to their candidature that they wish to have reviewed. - A request for review must be made within 10 working days of the notification of the initial decision.
-Where the decision relates to an interim stage of a selection process, the request for review must be received within 4 working days. - Any extension of these time limits will only be granted in the most exceptional of circumstances and will be at the sole discretion of the Full Time Commissioner. - The outcome must generally be notified to the candidate within 20 working days of receipt of the complaint or request for review.
+- The candidate must address their concerns in relation to the process in writing to the Head of Administration, Law Reform Commission setting out those aspects of the action or decision in relation to their candidature that they wish to have reviewed. - A request for review must be made within ten working days of the notification of the initial decision.
+Where the decision relates to an interim stage of a selection process, the request for review must be received within four working days. - Any extension of these time limits will only be granted in the most exceptional of circumstances and will be at the sole discretion of the Full Time Commissioner or other Designated Officer within the Commission. - The outcome must generally be notified to the candidate within 20 working days of receipt of the complaint or request for review.
 The candidate will receive the outcome of the review by means of a written report. - Should a candidate be dissatisfied with the outcome of the initial review, they may request a review by a decision arbitrator of the conduct of the initial review.

-Review by the Decision Arbitrator
+Review by the decision arbitrator

-The decision arbitrator is appointed by the President of the Law Reform Commission.
+The decision arbitrator is appointed by the President of the Law Reform Commission, or the most senior Part-time Commissioner.
 The decision arbitrator will have been unconnected with the selection process and they will adjudicate on requests for review in cases where a candidate is not satisfied with the outcome of the initial review.
 The decision of the decision arbitrator in relation to such matters will be final.

-- A request made to the decision arbitrator must be received within 7 working days of the notification of the outcome of the initial review. - The outcome of the investigation must be notified to the candidate in the form of a written report within 10 working days.
+- A request made to the decision arbitrator must be received within seven working days of the notification of the outcome of the initial review. - The outcome of the investigation must be notified to the candidate in the form of a written report within 10 working days.

-Where a candidate believes that an aspect of the process breached the CPSA's Code of Practice, they can have it investigated under Section 8 of the code of practice.
+Where a candidate believes that an aspect of the process breached the CPSA's Code of Practice, they can have it investigated under Section 8 of the code of practice (cpsa@cpsa.ie)

-Informal Process
+Informal process

-The CPSA recommends that the candidate avail of the informal process to try to resolve the matter with the recruiting body.
-If the candidate is still dissatisfied they may resort to the formal process within 2 working days of receiving notification of the informal process.
+• The CPSA recommends that the candidate avail of the informal process to try to resolve the matter with the recruiting body.
+If the candidate is still dissatisfied, they may resort to the formal process within two working days of receiving notification of the informal process.

-Formal Process
+Formal process